Snerdly, I'll ask you, as I'm asking everybody else, because I'm asked this question all the time.

 And then they own everything.

-The purpose of the fines is to put private sector insurance out of business, eventually.
+The purpose of the fines is to put private sector insurance out of business eventually.

-You mean going cash economy.
+By off the grid, you mean going cash economy.

-I mean, Rob said it.
+Well, nothing's – that's why this thing – I mean, Rob said it.

-The the the numbers don't work out.
+The numbers don't work out.

 It can't fly.